Definition of XML File

 - Followed by this is adding a child element.

-The XML file is created by storing the information of a particular project in tags and save the file using the file extension ‘.xml’.
+The XML file is created by storing the information of a particular project in tags and saving the file using the file extension ‘.xml’.
 Let’s see the sample XML file to do the operations:

 demo.xml